-28 The granting of approval to a student who has not obtained the required semester mark is specifically excluded from this rule, as no student will be allowed to participate in an examination without having obtained the required semester mark.
+The granting of approval to a student who has not obtained the required semester mark is specifically excluded from this rule, as no student will be allowed to participate in an examination without having obtained the required semester mark.

-- (d) A student in her/his final academic semester who must prolong her/his studies to obtain the qualification subsequent to failing a single module will not be considered for a special examination, as special examinations are only considered up to Honours level. - (e) A student who wrongfully participates in a main examination or an additional examination will receive no recognition for such an examination, and she/he will be deemed not to have participated in the examination.
+- (ii) a student who was admitted to the scheduled main examination in a given semester (module mark at least 40 percent) and who obtained a final mark of at least 50 percent, but who did not obtain the required subminimum of 50 percent in the examination. - (d) A student in her/his final academic semester who must prolong her/his studies to obtain the qualification subsequent to failing a single module will not be considered for a special examination, as special examinations are only considered up to Honours level. - (e) A student who wrongfully participates in a main examination or an additional examination will receive no recognition for such an examination, and she/he will be deemed not to have participated in the examination.